 Based on the user’s locale

 If you want the date to show up consistently in the user’s locale, you can define it with the “d” or “D” format.
 Both Power Automate and Power Apps will display it the same way.
 In the following example, please replace your variable with the “utcNow().”

 Excel displays the dates as expected but stores them in a number format.
 This number is the elapsed days since the 1st of January 1900.
 You must first create that date and add the days to that date to convert it into a date—one note.
 You need to remove one day; otherwise, you’ll get the next day of the date.
 The reference date is the value “1” and not “0,” so adding those days will result in one extra day that we need to remove.

 Note: I noticed recently that the date calculation shifted one value down again.
 After checking with Excel, the reason is apparent.
 Microsoft corrected the bug/feature that incorrectly classified 1900 as a leap year.
 Microsoft wrote about Excel, but apparently, they fixed it in Power Automate.
 So instead of one down, we have to decrease 2 to compensate for Excel’s bug/feature.

 Convert a Date into an Excel Number

-Excel stores the dates in a number format, so it may be useful to convert them.
+Excel stores the dates in a number format, so it may be helpful to convert them.
 It works in the opposite direction as the expression above, where we calculate the number of days elapsed since the reference date and return it as the number to be stored.
-Please note that we’re using the ticks function with a different reference date, hence the additions and subtractions that you see.
-I explain the formula below in detail if you want to understand each segment and the math behind it.
+We’re using the ticks function with a different reference date, hence the additions and subtractions that you see.
+I explain the formula below in detail if you want to understand each segment and its math.

 add(div(sub(ticks(<INSERT HERE THE DATE TO CONVERT>),ticks('1900-01-01T00:00:00Z')),864000000000),1)